Subtract Across Zeros Game

 Strategies for Subtract across Zeros

-When you encounter a zero in the minuend (the top number) and need to borrow, you can’t borrow from a zero.
+Sometimes you encounter a zero in the minuend (the top number) and need to borrow, but you can’t borrow from a zero.
 This necessitates moving to the next non-zero digit to the left.
 The most common strategies are the standard regrouping method, the “box method” and the “subtract one method”.

 A. The Standard Regrouping Method